 - Cut potatoes into uniform pieces before boiling– When making mashed potatoes, it’s important to start with boiled potatoes that are peeled and cut into uniform pieces.
 This will help the potatoes cook evenly and prevent them from turning into gluey mashed.

-- Cook the until very tender– Be sure to cook the potatoes thoroughly before mashing-otherwise, they’ll be lumpy.
+- Cook them until very tender- Be sure to cook the potatoes thoroughly before otherwise, they’ll be lumpy.

 - Drain well before mashing– This will help to remove any excess water from the potatoes which can make them mushy.